ujju20/csoc-2021-task4-express/README.md

 ## Tasks
 #### Stage 1 (50 Points)
 Complete the following controllers without altering the frontend.
 Necessary details have been mentioned as comments in the controllers themselves.
-Only a logged in user can view the loaned books or issue a book.
+Add in the middleware function so that only a logged in user can view the loaned books or issue a book.

 * `getAllBooks`
 * `getBook`